|Honor Orchestra Rules, Procedures, Guidelines, and Forms|

 3. Full Orchestra CDs should only contain full orchestra selections.
 String Orchestra CDs should only contain string orchestra selections.

 4. All announcements and any verbal identification on the CD submitted.
 Identification of the school or group name is grounds for disqualification.

-5. Each entry must include two CDs labeled #1 and #2 with selection titles and composers listed on each CD.
+5. Each entry must include a CD with the complete program listed on the CD.